Underfloor Heating Installation, Service & Repair

 Is it a good idea to leave Underfloor Heating on all the time?

-During winter indeed, spring and autumn maybe for a few hours during the day.
+During winter indeed, spring and autumn may be for a few hours during the day.
 You’ll have to test to find your preferred range.
-It’s best to set at a comfortable temperature Underfloor heating can take a few hours to cool down, and if you set it to high, you may have hot, uncomfortable few hours.
+It’s best to set at a comfortable temperature Underfloor heating can take a few hours to cool down, and if you set it too high, you may have hot, uncomfortable few hours.
 A constant 18C seems to be the preferred temperature amongst our customers.

 Will Underfloor Heating Lift My Floor?

 This depends entirely on the floor you have.
 Laying Underfloor Heating over an existing solid concrete floor will cost a few inches.
 In most situations, this is ok and even desirable (cold rooms with high ceilings).
 In older homes with low ceilings, this can be an issue.
 In this instance, we’ll run the pipes under floorboards, so no heights lost.

 In most situations, yes, Underfloor Heating can be fitted to existing properties and combined with renovations and extensions.

 What’s the best flooring to use with Underfloor Heating?